-Seattle Housing Authority established an MTW Block Grant Fund under the original MTW Agreement and continues to use single-fund flexibility under the Amended and Restated MTW Agreement.
-MTW Block Grant single-fund flexibility is important in supporting the agency's array of low-income housing programs and services, its local partnerships, and to meet locally defined needs.
-Seattle Housing Authority exercises its MTW authority to move funds and project cash flow among projects and programs, as the agency deems necessary to further its mission and strategic plan, cost objectives, statutory compliance, and local housing needs.
+Seattle Housing Authority established an MTW Block Grant Fund under the original MTW Agreement and continues to use single-fund flexibility under the Amended and Restated MTW Agreement (as extended in 2016.)
+MTW Block Grant single-fund flexibility is important in supporting the agency's array of low-income housing programs and services, its local partnerships and to meet locally-defined needs.
+Seattle Housing Authority exercises its MTW authority to move funds and project cash flow among and between projects and programs, as the agency deems necessary, to further its mission and strategic plan, cost objectives, statutory compliance and local housing needs.

-The agency analyzes its housing, rental assistance, tenant and community services, sustainability services, administrative, and capital needs annually through the budget process to determine the level of services and resources needs to meet the agency's strategic objectives.
+The agency analyzes its housing, rental assistance, tenant and community services, sustainability services and administrative and capital needs annually through the budget process to determine the level of service and resource needs to meet the agency's strategic objectives.
 Seattle Housing Authority's single-fund flexibility allows allocation of MTW Block Grant revenues among Seattle Housing Authority's programs.
-This enables the agency to balance mixes of housing types, tenant services, administrative support, and capital investments to different low-income housing residents and programs.
+This enables the agency to balance mixes of housing types, tenant services, administrative support and capital investments in preservation and development of low income housing.
 It also enables the agency to tailor resource allocation to best achieve our cost, program, and strategic objectives and therefore maximize our services to low-income residents and applicants to meet their varied needs.

-The majority of Seattle Housing Authority's use of its MTW single fund authority is focused on activities in MTW communities, support of low-income housing development and preservation, and services for Low-Income Public Housing and Housing Choice Voucher participants.
+The bulk of Seattle Housing Authority's use of its MTW single fund authority is focused on activities in MTW communities, support of low-income housing development and preservation and services for low-income public housing and Housing Choice Voucher participants.
 Examples are:

-- Community supportive services, including transitioning to an electronic newsletter to communicate with participants, digital access training for residents after installing Wi Fi hot spots, youth tutoring, job training and activities for high school youth, aging in place services, and health related programs. - Parks and open spaces for our low-income communities with play opportunities for children, active and team sports activities for youth, and passive and active exercise options for all. - Planning, pre-development, and construction management services for public housing redevelopment and opportunities to increase affordable housing for people with incomes under 80 percent of the area median income.
+- Community supportive services, including: - Deepening commitment to youth education by expanding external partnerships and focusing on youth engagement by developing emotional supports and pro-social behaviors. - o Continue youth tutoring, job training and betterment activities for high school youth. - Continue aging in place services and leverage health related programs that provide participants with critical health and stability services. - Continue to support SHA residents and participants on their journey toward selfsufficiency and evaluate ways to improve housing stability. - Parks and open spaces for our low-income communities with play opportunities for children, active and team sports activities for youth and passive and active exercise options for all. - Planning, pre-development and construction management services for public housing redevelopment and opportunities to increase affordable housing for people with incomes under 80 percent of the area median income.